lethal233/lethal233.github.io/_pages/about.md

 # Work Experience

-- Software Testing Engineer Internship @ Lakala Payment Co., Ltd., Shenzhen, Sept 2021 - Dec 2021
+- Software Testing Engineer Intern @ Lakala Payment Co., Ltd., Shenzhen, Sept.
+2021 - Dec.
+2021
-  - Automated testing framework (functional testing, performance testing, stress testing, reliability testing)
+  - Automated testing framework (functional testing, performance testing, stress testing and reliability testing)
   - Blockchain (HyperLedger Fabric) in Go

 # Publications

-- One paper (I am one major author) in software engineering is being written, and it will be submitted to one top conference soon.
+- One paper (I am one of the major authors) in software engineering is being written, and it will be submitted to a conference soon.